cddesja/hemp/README.md

 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS=TRUE) # in case your R version is older devtools::install_github("cddesja/hemp")
 ```
-If you get message similar to the one below, please choose `3: None` by typing 3 in the R console and hitting enter.
+If you get a message similar to the one below, please choose `3: None` by typing 3 in the R console and hitting enter.

 ```{r}
 Downloading GitHub repo cddesja/hemp@master